digitalfortress-tech/ad-rotator/README.md

 - is a light-weight library, only [![](http://img.badgesize.io/https://cdn.jsdelivr.net/npm/ad-rotator?compression=gzip)](https://cdn.jsdelivr.net/npm/ad-rotator) minified and gzipped
 - supports **multiple ads** with different shapes/sizes customizable to the very pixel
 - Enables you to display **device specific ads** i.e. ads targeted towards mobile/desktop
-- uses `IntersectionObserver API` to improve performance & reducing browser paints.
+- uses `IntersectionObserver API` to improve performance & reduce browser paints.
 - Provides **custom callbacks** that can be used for analytics, statistics, logging, etc...
 - has built-in support for **sticky advertisements**
 - Responsive/Optimised for mobiles & tablets